Honda Civic Type R

-The Honda Civic Type R (ホンダ・シビックタイプR, Honda Shibikku Taipuāru) is a series of high-performance hatchback/sedan models based on the Civic, developed and produced by Honda since September 1997.
+The Honda Civic Type R (ホンダ・シビックタイプR, Honda Shibikku Taipuāru) is a series of hot hatchback and sports sedan models based on the Civic, developed and produced by Honda since September 1997.
 The first Civic Type R was the third model to receive Honda's Type R badge (after the NSX and Integra).
 Type R versions of the Civic typically feature a lightened and stiffened body, specially tuned engine, and upgraded brakes and chassis, and are offered only in five- or six-speed manual transmission.
-Like other Type R models, red is used in the background of the Honda badge to give it a special sporting distinction and to separate it from other models.
+Like other Type R models, red is used in the background of the Honda badge to distinguish it from other models.

 EK9 (1997; based on sixth generation Civic)

-The first Civic to receive the 'Type R' nameplate was based on the 6th-generation of the fan-base 'EK' Civic.
+The first Civic to receive the 'Type R' nameplate was based on the sixth-generation of the fan-base 'EK' Civic.
 The contributing base model was the JDM Civic 3-door hatchback called the SiR (code-named EK4).
 Like its sibling, the Integra Type R DC2/JDM DB8, the Civic SiR's transformation into a Type R was achieved by working on the base model and improving it to Honda's idea of a car capable of high performance on the circuit.

-The first Civic to receive the Type R badge was introduced on August 19, 1997, as the EK9.
-The EK9 shared many characteristics with the Integra Type R DC2/JDM DB8 such as omission of sound deadening and other weight reduction measures, a hand-ported B16B engine, front helical limited-slip differential and a close-ratio transmission.
+The first Civic to receive the Type R badge was introduced on 19 August 1997, as the EK9.
+The EK9 shared many characteristics with the Integra Type R DC2/JDM DB8 such as omission of sound deadening and other weight reduction measures, a hand-ported 1.6-liter DOHC VTEC B16B 4-cylinder engine, front-helical limited-slip differential and a close-ratio 5-speed manual transmission.
 The B16B engine boasted one of the highest power output per liter of all time for a naturally aspirated engine with 185 PS at 8,200 rpm and 160 Nm at 7,500 rpm of torque from 1595 cc of displacement.
 For the first time, a strategically seam-welded monocoque chassis was used to improve chassis rigidity.
 The interior featured red Recaro bucket seats, red door cards, red Type R floor mats, a titanium shift knob, and a Momo leather-wrapped steering wheel.
 The EK9 was only available for sale in Japan.

 Performance figures include a 0-60 mph acceleration time of 6.7 seconds and a quarter-mile time of 15.3 seconds.
-The EK9 could attain a top speed of 140 mph.
+The EK9 could reach a top speed of 140 mph.

 In 1998, the Civic Type R Motor Sports edition was introduced.
-It came with steel wheels, the standard grey EK interior, manual windows, no a/c and without any other creature comforts.
+It came with steel wheels, the standard grey EK interior, manual windows, no air conditioning and without any other creature comforts.